The Kennedys and a Cover-Up: The Bizarre True Story of Chappaquiddick

 And, when you think about how Ted Kennedy went on to become the "liberal lion" of the U.S. Senate, a position he'd hold for the rest of his life until he died of brain cancer in 2009, they managed the fallout remarkably well.

 He pleaded guilty to a single charge of "leaving the scene of an accident without negligence involved" and received a suspended two-month jail sentence.
-He never even lost his Senate seat.
-He'd go on to be revered as the consummate Washington insider, a legislator who could negotiate across the aisle and get things done.
-His checkered past is no secret, but like so many larger-than-life figures, it's accepted as part of the legend.
+He'd go on to be revered as the consummate deal-maker, a tireless champion of progressive causes, including affordable health care and women's rights, as well as a legislator who could negotiate across the aisle and get things done.
+His checkered past was no secret, but like so many larger-than-life figures, it was accepted as part of the legend.

-In an article about the 1994 Senate race, Kennedy's seventh, the New York Times referred to "the distant but still damaging memory of the accident at Chappaquiddick Island that caused the death of 28-year-old Mary Jo Kopechne."
+In an article about the 1994 Senate race, Kennedy's seventh rodeo, the New York Times referred to "the distant but still damaging memory of the accident at Chappaquiddick Island that caused the death of 28-year-old Mary Jo Kopechne."

 Images Press/IMAGES/Getty Images

 But the damage was palpable at home, and the scandal burrowed into the fabric of all the Kennedy suffering that had come before.

-Six days before the inquest into Kopechne's death was to begin in September, Joan Kennedy suffered a miscarriage, her third overall.
-When it happened Ted was on a camping trip with their two eldest children on Nantucket, but he rushed to the hospital to be by her side.
+Kennedy, wearing a neck brace, attended Kopechne's funeral on July 23 with wife Joan and Ethel Kennedy, the senator's presence attracting a horde of spectators outside the church.
+The next day the chief medical examiner of Edgartown issued a statement saying his assistant had been wrong not to order an autopsy.

-On July 25, after entering his guilty plea and avoiding a jail sentence, Kennedy had broken his silence on the accident to reporters.
+On July 25, after entering his guilty plea and avoiding jail time, Kennedy finally broke his silence on the accident to reporters.

-"There is no truth, no truth whatever, to the widely circulated suspicions of immoral conduct that have been leveled at my behavior and hers regarding that evening," he said in his televised remarks from the library at his parents' home (a moment of course dramatized in the film).
+"There is no truth, no truth whatever, to the widely circulated suspicions of immoral conduct that have been leveled at my behavior and hers regarding that evening," he said in his nationally televised remarks from the library of his parents' home.
 "There has never been a private relationship between us of any kind.
 I know of nothing in Mary Jo's conduct on that or any other occasion—the same is true of the other girls at that party—that would lend any substance to such ugly speculation about their character.
 Nor was I driving under the influence of liquor."

-He abandoned his story about making a wrong turn because he was unfamiliar with the roads, and said he "made immediate and repeated efforts to save Mary Jo by diving into the strong and murky current, but succeeded only in increasing my state of utter exhaustion and alarm."
+He maintained they left at 11:15 p.m. but abandoned the part about making a wrong turn because he was unfamiliar with the road.
+Once they went off the bridge and he managed to get out of the car, he "made immediate and repeated efforts to save Mary Jo by diving into the strong and murky current, but succeeded only in increasing my state of utter exhaustion and alarm."
 He claimed that his doctors had informed him afterward that he'd suffered a concussion.
 He called his failure to report the accident immediately "indefensible."

+He said that once he got back to the cottage, Kennedy said, he asked Joe Gargan and Paul Markham to go with him to the pond to look for Kopechne.
+"Their strenuous efforts, undertaken at some risk to their own lives, also proved futile," he said.

 "All kinds of scrambled thoughts—all of them confused, some of them irrational, many of them which I cannot recall, and some of which I would not have seriously entertained under normal circumstances—went through my mind during this period," Kennedy continued.
 "They were reflected in the various inexplicable, inconsistent, and inconclusive things I said and did—including such questions as whether the girl might still be alive somewhere out of that immediate area, whether some awful curse did actually hang over all the Kennedys, whether there was some justifiable reason for me to doubt what had happened and to delay my report, whether somehow the awful weight of this incredible incident might in some way pass from my shoulders.
 I was overcome, I am frank to say, by a jumble of emotions—grief, fear, doubt, exhaustion, panic, confusion, and shock."

-Kennedy then said he had Markham and Gargan drive him to the ferry crossing and, finding it too late for a boat, he jumped into the water and swam the 150 yards to get back to his hotel on Martha's Vineyard.
+Kennedy then said he had Markham and Gargan drive him to the ferry crossing and, finding it too late for a boat, he jumped into the water and swam the 150 yards to get back to his hotel on Martha's Vineyard, "nearly drowning once again in the effort."
+He returned to his room at 2 a.m. but did remember venturing out and saying something to a hotel employee.

 He implored the voters of Massachusetts to let it be known if they wanted him to resign.
-Then he quoted his brother John Kennedy's Pulitzer Prize-winning book, Profiles in Courage, before concluding, "I pray that I can have the courage to make the right decision.
+Then he quoted his brother John Kennedy's (ghostwritten) Pulitzer Prize-winning book, Profiles in Courage, before concluding, "I pray that I can have the courage to make the right decision.
 Whatever is decided, whatever the future holds for me, I hope that I shall be able to put this most recent tragedy behind me and make some future contribution to our state and mankind, whether it be in public or private life.
 Thank you and good night."

 That night, while Mary Jo Kopechne's father called Kennedy's explanation "not enough," her mother stated briefly, "I am satisfied with the Senator's statement—and do hope he decides to stay on as Senator."